-A lot of times I get so wound up in my thoughts opinions and ideas that unconsciously, I automatically block my ears and mind to contradicting opinions or whatever is being said.
+A lot of times I get so wound up in my thoughts, opinions and ideas that I unconsciously block my ears and mind to contradicting opinions or whatever is being said.
 Have you ever found yourself in that situation?

 Quickly, some of the perks I discovered from listening:

 - You avoid asking questions that have already been answered.
-This can be very embarrassing especially if you are trying to impress someone.
+This can be particularly embarrassing especially if you are trying to make a good impression.

 - You get the opportunity to make intelligent responses based on what is being discussed and not prior knowledge.
-(I enjoy when people quote me or make reference to what I said when responding- it shows they were listening).
+(I enjoy when people quote me or make reference to what I had discussed when responding to me- it shows they were listening).

 - I find that listening to others expands my realm of imagination.